 L.R.
-83-1.4 Notice of Pendency of Other Actions or Proceedings administrative agency, the attorney shall file a "Notice of Pendency of Other Actions or Proceedings" with the original complaint or petition filed in this Court.
+83-1.4.1 Notice.
+Whenever a civil action filed in or removed to this Court involves all or a material part of the subject matter of an action then pending before the United States Court of Appeals, Bankruptcy Appellate Panel, Bankruptcy Court or any other federal or state court or administrative agency, the attorney shall file a "Notice of Pendency of Other Actions or Proceedings" with the original complaint or petition filed in this Court.
 The duty imposed by L.R.
 83-1.4 continues throughout the time an action is before this Court.